Jamming Into the World of Kawaii Music

 It's Japan Crate Time!

-Japan Crate can give the cutest and most limited Japanese items you'll surely love.
-At Japan Crate, we make it simple for everyone to buy snacks and adorable things from the land of the rising sun, Japan.
+Japan Crate can give you the most delicious sweet and savory Japanese snacks you'll surely love.
+At Japan Crate, we make it simple for everyone to buy authentic snacks from the land of the rising sun, Japan.
 You won't need to wait longer than a few days for that Japanese item you ordered online.
 Delivery from Japan Crate is efficient and trustworthy.
-Experience a box of kawaii items, toys, and treats with a Japanese theme delivered to your home each month!
-Japan Doki Doki Crate will add a kawaii spice to your day with the prettiest household things from Japan today.
+Experience a box of kawaii items, toys, and treats with a Japanese-themed box!
+Japan Doki Doki Crate will add a kawaii spice to your day with 5-6 of the prettiest household things from Japan today.
+Pair these adorable items with yummy monthly snacks from Japan Crate.
 Just click this link to sign up right now.
-Japan Crate will make your kawaii collection even cuter than before!
+Japan Crate will make your snack collection even better than before!